sophiayk20/covoswitch/README.md

 ## Theories, datasets, models, and metrics used in this paper
 - **Theories**: Matrix-Language Embedded Framework (1997), Intonation Unit Boundary Constraint (2023)
-- **Speech-to-Text Translation Dataset**: CoVoST 2 (2021), based on Common Voice Corpus 4.0 (2020)
+- **Speech-to-Text Translation Dataset**: CoVoST 2 (2021, specifically the En:rightarrow:X subset), based on Common Voice Corpus 4.0 (2020)
 - **Intonation Unit Detection**: PSST (2023), based on Whisper (2023)
 - **Word-level text-to-text aligner**: awesome-align (2021)
 - **Multilingual Neural Machine Translation (MNMT) Models**: Meta's M2M-100 418M (2021), NLLB-200 600M (2022)
 - **Metrics**: chrF++ (2017, character level), spBLEU (2022, tokenized language-agnostic metric level), COMET (2022, models human judgments of translations).

-## Code Structure
+## Code Structure & Generation Pipeline
-The code structure is divided into subsections of *Section 2: Synthetic Data Generation* described in the paper.
+The code structure mostly matches the subsections of *Section 2: Synthetic Data Generation* described in the paper.
+- Download [Common Voice 4.0]() into your local computer.
+- **Process CoVoST 2**: **generate_transcripts.py**
+    - Since CoVoST 2 is a speech-to-text translation dataset, we need to process both speech and text in the dataset.
+    - Usage: `python generate_transcripts.py`
+    - Creates a directory with 3 files per language pair:
+        - 1. English transcriptions (text): will be used to check whether PSST generates correct IU boundary-marked transcripts (used to check against transcription error).
+        - 2. Target translations (text): will be used in alignment step
+        - 3. Common Voice filenames used (text): will be used as input to PSST for IU boundary-marked transcripts.
+- *Intermediate step: Move Common Voice files to Google Drive (skip this step if you're using GPU locally)*
+    - `shell-scripts/tarzip_valid.sh`: is an example of how to zip local files to upload into Google Drive.
-- **Intonation Unit Detection**:
+- **Intonation Unit Detection**: **detect_intonation_unit.py**
+    - With English Common Voice files, we generate English transcripts marked with intonation unit boundaries by PSST.
+    - Usage: `python detect_intonation_unit.py`.
+    - Creates intonation unit boundary-marked English transcriptions.
 - **Alignment Generation**:
 - **Intonation Unit Replacement**:
 - **Dataset Evaluation and Analysis**:
 - **Running and Evaluating Translation Models**:

-All code were run on Google Colab with a single NVIDIA L4 GPU.
+All code (except for Common Voice transcript generation) were run on Google Colab with a single NVIDIA L4 GPU.
+Jupyter notebooks have been converted to Python scripts to facilitate future use.
+I have also included shell scripts I used in this project in the directory `shell-scripts`. `tarzip_valid.sh` is a shell script that I used to transfer Common Voice audio files from local to Google Drive after zipping them into tar.

 ## Paper Summary
 There are 2 main code-switching linguistic theories I discovered while writing this paper.